galenhuntington/basemaker/README.md

 5. Lightweight.
 Many packages aren’t as widely used, but are small dependencies.

-No package is going to meet all these, but one can score them and decide which make the cut.
+I don’t expect packages to meet all of these, but one can score them and decide which make the cut.

 Similarly, a prelude should contain a large set of basic functions such as `fromMaybe`, `ord`, `traverse`, `when`, and so on, that are